werdani/Roadmap-For-Backend/README.md

 ## You should know this before learning the backend language
 ## Learn a programming language and her framework
-## After that, you should add your projects on GitHub
+## After that you should add your projects on GitHub
 ### 1- What is Gitbub
 - Videos
   - English: [YouTube Video](https://www.youtube.com/watch?v=pBy1zgt0XPc)